This page collects resources for educators interested in using Lapham’s Quarterly in the classroom.

 This website contains an archive of texts from more than fifty past issues of Lapham’s Quarterly, including more than a thousand extracts from great works of history and literature, all available without a subscription or paywall.
 (Many excerpts that appear in the print magazine are not available online due to copyright restrictions.)
 You can browse readings by region, time period, or theme.
 Or search the site here.
 Also available are maps, infographics, quotes, historical miscellany, and original essays.
 The site is also host to an archive of web-native content, including essays and interactives.

-If you are looking to decorate your classroom with educational posters about history, science, literature, and art, browse our online store, which features dozens of intricate maps and infographics on everything from the history of music notation to world’s oldest fairy tales.
+If you are looking to decorate your classroom with educational posters about history, science, literature, and art, browse our online store, which features dozens of intricate maps and infographics on everything from the history of music notation to the world’s oldest fairy tales.
 Use discount code EDU2022 at checkout in our online store, and you will receive 20 percent off any poster purchase.

 Interested in Working Together?

 Lapham’s Quarterly eagerly collaborates with educational partners.
-Past projects have included a series of interactive course packets produced for Amplify with support from the Bill and Melinda Gates Foundation; an adaptation of an essay about the pagan philosopher Hypatia into a TED-Ed Animation with accompanying lesson materials; a conference on education in partnership with the New York Public Library; and a collaboration with the Smithsonian’s Hirshhorn Museum’s fortieth-anniversary exhibition Days of Endless Time.
+Past projects have included a series of interactive course packets produced for Amplify with support from the Bill & Melinda Gates Foundation; an adaptation of an essay about the pagan philosopher Hypatia into a TED-Ed Animation with accompanying lesson materials; a conference on education in partnership with the New York Public Library; and a collaboration with the Smithsonian’s Hirshhorn Museum’s fortieth-anniversary exhibition Days of Endless Time.
 If you are interested in working together, please email Soraya Field Fiorio, Program Director, Education, at email@example.com.

 Help Us Distribute Lapham’s Quarterly